DHTMLX/docs-diagram/docs/api/diagram/getscrollstate_method.md

 @short: returns the position of the diagram inner scroll

 @returns:

-- scroll	object		an object which stores positions of scrolls
+An object which stores positions of scrolls.

 @example: